 Because of this, students should not expect to be directed at every stage by academic staff.
 To help you make sense of this system, we have outlined key information about studying within the UK academic system.

-Universities in the UK emphasise independent learning and self-directed study.
-Independent learning helps students progress beyond basic subject understanding and towards a more in-depth understanding.
+Universities in the UK have a lot of independent learning and self-directed study.
+Independent learning helps students progress from a basic subject understanding towards a more in-depth understanding.

 This approach places students on a pathway to becoming experts in their chosen fields.
-UK students therefore only engage with their subject area(s) and are not required to study subjects outside their discipline.
-In other words, they do not have general education requirements.
+UK students are not required to study subjects outside their discipline.

-Part of independent learning is self-directed study, meaning academics will guide students through the learning process, but usually do not direct students.
-This is done to allow students to develop their own styles and approaches, but also allow students to explore areas in their field that may not be covered in the classroom.
+Part of independent learning is self-directed study.
+Academics guide students through the learning process, but also allow students to develop their own styles and approaches.
+This allows students to explore areas in their field that may not be covered in the classroom.

 Teaching and learning style

-Teaching at UAL is practice-driven, meaning students will receive hands-on instruction in studios, but are expected to have strong technique in place before they begin their studies at UAL.
+Teaching at UAL is practice-driven.
+This means that students receive hands-on instruction in studios.
+Students are expected to have a strong technique in place before they begin their term-time studies at UAL.

-Semester study abroad students meet more frequently and have an experience loosely modelled off of the US system.
-However, Semester students are still expected to explore their discipline in depth and autonomously much in the same way as Integrated students.
+Semester study abroad students will have more contact hours.
+However, Semester students are still expected to explore their own discipline in depth in the same way as Integrated students.